Dashboard

 Theme

 Set with SANTREE_THEME=light|dark|auto (default auto).
-In auto mode, santree queries the terminal background via OSC 11 on first paint and on every refresh, so theme switches propagate within ~30s.
+In auto mode, santree queries the terminal background via OSC 11 on first paint and on every refresh, so theme switches propagate within ~5 minutes (or sooner if you press R).
 Falls back to dark on non-TTY or 150 ms timeout.

 Only the selection background is theme-sensitive; foreground colors are terminal-native and read on either background.